 After a three‐year stint there, the University of Alabama in Birmingham lured him to do a similar effort there.
 Again, Cooper—master of coordination—was able to start up a Phase 1 testing program.
 "I think the science of the disease intrigued me," he said.
 "There’s still the question of why certain types of leukemia are more difficult to treat—and why they come back."

 That said, Cooper has also seen a lot of advances—most notably, that doctors and researchers are now able to predict with greater accuracy which cases of leukemia are easier to treat and which ones are harder to treat.
 And they know that the harder cases are "the ones who really help us understand new advances," he said.

 Which leads to his current role at the Aflac Cancer Center of Children’s…

 Scientists know that these difficult types of leukemia often "hide out in bone marrow"—which protects them from the killing effects of chemotherapy.
-But through a generous financial donation, the Aflac Cancer Center of Children’s is now the lead institution studying a particular drug which appears to push those hidden cells into circulation—and that allows them to "be destroyed by chemotherapy."
+But through a generous financial donation, the Aflac Cancer Center is now the lead institution studying a particular drug which appears to push those hidden cells into circulation—and that allows them to "be destroyed by chemotherapy."

 Cooper has worked with the drug for three years.
 With the new funding, the center will work in cooperation with Pediatric Oncology Experimental Therapeutics Investigators Consortium (POETIC)— pulling in teams of researchers, doctors, the drug company and patients.
 POETIC promotes the early clinical development of promising therapies for the treatment of children, adolescents and young adults with cancer.